to view an animated version of this procedure.

 The biopsy can identify the area as either benign (noncancerous) or malignant (cancerous).

 Complications are rare, but no procedure is completely free of risk.
-If you are planning to have a biopsy, your doctor will review a list of possible complications, which may include: BleedingInfectionBruising
+If you are planning to have a biopsy, your doctor will review a list of possible complications: BleedingInfectionBruising

 Some factors that may increase the risk of complications include: SmokingPoor nutrition